 - Is the presentation, writing, pictures, etc all consistent?

-- Is it too technical, boring or too long-winded?
+- Is it too technical, boring, or too long-winded?

 - Repetition of the same words.

-- Proper tense used during the book.
+- The proper tense is used during the book.

 You can acknowledge your helper within the foreword of your book.